-Planting & Growing

-Karel Dwarf Serbian Spruce will grow to be about 24 inches tall at maturity, with a spread of 30 inches.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Planting & Growing Dwarf Serbian Spruce will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
 This shrub should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 This is a selected variety of a species not originally from North America.